MASSAGE THERAPY FOR INFANTS AND CHILDREN

 Whether from a parent or an RMT massage has many potential benefits for infants.
 Massage may stimulate circulatory and digestive symptoms as well as mind and body awareness.
 It can reduce pain and discomfort from constipation and growing pains.
 It can also be very calming and it’s a great thing to incorporate into a bedtime routines.

 When treating infants and children I will often demonstrate some techniques that the parents can use on their children and give them homework when appropriate.
-I will also be giving infant massage workshops and private lessons starting this spring.
-More news on that in the near future.

 Massage for children is for toddlers up to teens.
 Often times, when we think of stress we think it’s something only adults have but stress can happen during all of the stages of life.
 Massage is a wonderful way to reduce stress in children and teens, just like it is for adults.
 In fact, massage has the same benefits for children as it does for adults including reduced anxiety, reducing or eliminating pain, increased joint range of motion, increased circulation and lymphatic drainage.
 It can help with injuries such as sprains and strains, gastrointestinal disorders, pain, stress, anxiety and depression as well as a number of other conditions.